 - Fresh squid or cuttlefish, in rings (substitute: frozen, unbreaded calamari)

-- Fresh shrimp or prawn, shell-on (substitute: frozen, but with shell please, since it lends lots of flavor to your dish!)
+- Fresh shrimp or prawns, shell-on (substitute: frozen, but with shell please, since it lends lots of flavor to your dish!)

 - Optional: fresh clams (or frozen with shell)